Raguram-N/Track-The-Game/README.md

 - [ ] Pro version with weaknesses + career analytics.
 - [ ] AI-based coaching recommendations.
 - [ ] Community leaderboard (compare batsmen).
 - [ ] Expand to bowling profiles in future versions.
+- [ ] future enhancemnt for other games too like football, Hockey etc

 ---